pokiebo/WhatsChat/README.md

 WhatsChat is amessaging app similar to WhatsApp, the popular messaging app owned by Facebook.
 It uses Firebase as a backend data server to store and retrieve our messages from the cloud.

 ## Video Walkthrough

-Here's a walkthrough of implemented stories:
+Here's a walkthrough of implemented user stories:

 <img src='[Imgur](https://i.imgur.com/Esw5v2j.gifv)' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 GIF created with [LiceCap](http://www.cockos.com/licecap/).